Anthropomorphized food: Neuromarketing

-Poster that uses the character Mr. Peanut to emotionally influence the audience.
+Poster that uses the character Mr. Peanut, mascot of the Planters snack food company, to emotionally influence the audience.

 In marketing, the aim of anthropomorphism is to establish or mimic human-like emotional connection between the consumer and the product.
 Research shows that it increases the attractiveness of the product for adults and decreases it for children.
 The exception to this is when meat products are given personality, which causes guilt in consumers, since they are less likely to eat meat when they rely on their emotions.
 It can also increase the desirability of foods that are considered "ugly" by default, consumers will not waste food, especially when these characters are sad, evoking empathy from the consumer.
 The type of food and the proportions of the face also play a big role in the effectiveness of the mascot.

-In Folklore
+In folklore

-The Hungarian folktale The sausage, the frog and the mouse (A Kolbász, a béka és az egér) portrayed the sausage as a friend of the two animals and a great cook.
+The folktale The Mouse, the Bird, and the Sausage portrays the sausage as a friend of the two animals and a great cook.

 The Japanese Yokai Shio no Choji is a spirit of a horse connected to its meat which proceeded to torture the man eating it by forcing itself down his throat.